 About the teacher

-Jampa Jaffe, also known as Jampa Gendun, has been teaching Buddhism for over twenty years.
-American by birth, he was a monk in the Tibetan Buddhist tradition for seventeen years and studied for over fourteen years in India.
-He has spent one year in Thailand, studying and meditating in the Theravada tradition and in 2005 completed a solitary one year retreat in Spain.
+Jampa Jaffe, also known as Jampa Gendun, has been teaching Buddhism for over 20 years.
+American by birth, he was a monk in the Tibetan Buddhist tradition for 17 years and studied for over 14 years in India.
+He spent one year in Thailand, studying and meditating in the Theravada tradition and in 2005 completed a solitary one year retreat in Spain.

 Geshe-la has been giving extensive commentaries on the various texts of the Basic Program.
-He will be finishing his commentary on the Special Insight section of the Stages of the Path in the first half of 2014.
+In 2014, students enjoyed his in-depth commentary on the Special Insight section of the Stages of the Path, a text composed by the 14th century Buddhist master, Tzong Khapa.
+The topic examines the quality of insight needed to discern ultimate reality, also known as emptiness or selflessness.

-Maitreya's Ornament of Clear Realizations is the root text for the study of the levels of realization related to enlightenment according to the Middle Way (Madhyamika) school of Buddhist philosophy.
+Maitreya's The Ornament of Clear Realization is the root text for the study of the levels of realisation related to enlightenment according to the Middle Way (Madhyamika) school of Buddhist philosophy.
 This important scripture, traditionally the basis for extensive study in the monastic curriculum, made explicit these levels which were otherwise presented in only a hidden manner in the Buddha's Perfection of Wisdom teachings.
-From among the seventy topics covered by the Ornament, the eleven topics of Chapter Four have been selected for commentary in the FPMT Basic Program curriculum.
+From among the 70 topics covered by the Ornament, the 11 topics of Chapter Four have been selected for commentary in the FPMT Basic Program curriculum.

-All these teachings of Geshe-la are interpreted by Corey Jackson.
+All these teachings of Geshe-la will be interpreted by Voula Zarpani.
 Previous audio teachings of Geshe-la on the Basic Program are available here.

 Cost: $15/$13 VI member per session, pay at the door.